-From the moment you are arrested, every action you take can have serious consequences.
-It is important to understand your rights after an arrest, including the right to remain silent and the right to have an attorney help you at every stage of the case.
-An experienced attorney can help navigate the complex criminal justice system and fight to get the best possible results in your case.
+From the moment you are accused of a crime, every action you take has serious consequences.
+It is important to understand your rights after the investigation begins including the right to remain silent and the right to have an attorney help you at every stage of the case.
+An experienced criminal defense attorney can help you navigate the complex criminal justice system.

-The criminal defense attorneys in Tallahassee, FL, at Law Offices of Don Pumphrey, Jr. fight to protect clients charged with felony, misdemeanor, and DUI criminal offenses.
-Our dedicated attorneys fight for clients at every stage of the case, including:
+The criminal defense attorneys in Tallahassee, FL, at Pumphrey Law fight to protect clients charged with a felony, misdemeanor, or DUI offenses.
+Our dedicated attorneys fight every stage of the case, including:

 Contact our offices at (850) 681-7777 to schedule an initial consultation, either in the office or on the phone.
 During the meeting, you can speak directly with our experienced criminal lawyers about the particular facts of your case.
 Obtaining representation as early as possible in the process helps ensure all avenues of attacking the criminal charges are available.

 Pumphrey Law is located in Tallahassee, Florida.
 We serve clients accused of crimes in Leon County and the surrounding areas throughout Florida’s Second Judicial Circuit including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
 We also represent clients in the surrounding areas of the Florida Panhandle and Big Bend region.

 Aggressive Attorneys Fighting to Protect Your Rights